chengyeh/Workout-Buddy/documentation/Read_Me_First.txt

 Testing Page URL:
 http://people.eecs.ku.edu/~dfernand/eecs448/EECS448_Project3/test/

-Note: For testing, users must be log off fron the site.
-Otherwise it create a conflict with Session global variable.
+Note: For testing, users must be log off from the site.
+Otherwise it will create a conflict with Session global variable and Session Class testing.